ErHaWeb/klaro_consent_manager/Documentation/Configuration/ExtensionConfiguration/Index.rst

     :type: string
     :Default: `/klaro-config.js`

-    If this value is not empty, the `KlaroConfiguration` middleware exposes the active Klaro configuration as JavaScript at this path.
+    If this value is not empty, the active Klaro configuration is exposed as JavaScript at this path and loaded before the Klaro JavaScript library.
 The default endpoint is `/klaro-config.js`.
+See
-See :ref:`features-standalone-configuration` for the
+    :ref:`features-standalone-configuration` for the feature overview.
-    feature overview.

     This endpoint is useful when the Klaro configuration managed in TYPO3 should be consumed by another application.
+It can also be set to an empty value to use the backwards-compatible inline configuration fallback.

+    After changing this value, flush TYPO3's system caches so the generated site routing configuration is rebuilt.